This upcoming change means you may need to get a new cellphone - NewsBreak

 “Many carriers, such as Cricket, Boost, Straight Talk, and several Lifeline mobile service providers, utilize AT&T’s, Verizon’s, and T-Mobile’s networks,” writes the FCC, meaning customers of those carriers will face similar constraints.

 Nelson said some carriers are even offering free upgrades to newer phones to smooth the transition.
-The FCC also has a Lifeline program aimed at keeping lower-income families connected.2 people die from injuries suffered in head-on collision in Oklahoma City
+The FCC also has a Lifeline program aimed at keeping lower-income families connected.Teen rescued after using TikTok gestures to signal she was in danger

 If your phone operates on 4G, Nelson said it will depend on the age of the technology to determine if it will still work.